jondavidjohn/hidpi-canvas-polyfill/README.md

 Currently this plugin handles most general cross browser drawing functions, but feel free to send Pull Requests as you find functions you need supported.

-If the function simply needs all or some of it's arguments multiplied by the ratio, it should simply require you to add it to the `ratioArgs` object, following the proper pattern.
+If the function simply needs all or some of its arguments multiplied by the ratio, it should simply require you to add it to the `ratioArgs` object, following the proper pattern.